Secure council tenancies

 Most council tenants are secure tenants, unless you have an introductory or demoted tenancy or your accommodation is temporary or provided as part of your job.

 Secure council tenants can only be evicted in certain situations.
-You can take in a lodger and may be able to pass on your tenancy, get a transfer, exchange your home or buy it at a discount.
+You can take in a lodger and may be able to pass on your tenancy, get a transfer or exchange your home.
 The council has to do most repairs and should consult you about how your home is managed.

 Remember: The information below only applies to secure council tenants.
 You have very different rights if you have a different type of council tenancy.